Did you know you can give your kids an exceptional and customized education for less than $400/year?

 Meeting With Your Assigned Credentialed Teacher–We are required to meet with our assigned teacher approximately once every 3 weeks.
 However, some families who prefer additional support may be in contact with their teacher more often.

 Samples are required.
 Each student is required to provide one to several samples per month depending on the charter school.
 All samples must be secular.

 I have always worked with supportive teachers who have trusted me with my children’s education.
 They are simply there as a facilitator and to offer guidance for those families who need it.
-I have occasionally heard of some demanding teachers.
-In that case, a family simply switches teachers or changes to another charter school.
+If I was assigned a teacher who was not a good fit for our family, I would switch teachers or change to another charter school.
 It is the free market in action.

 Educational Vendors–We have thousands of products and vendors from which we can choose from to use our homeschool funds.
 One thing I love about homeschooling is that my kids are out experiencing the world in a variety of settings and learning from different instructors who are so passionate about their field.
 Families are empowered to ask their favorite provider of services or products to become a vendor.
 Here are just a few of the vendors in Southern California offering programs for homeschool kids:

 Amazon and Rainbow Resources are my two favorite vendors for curriculum.
 The prices and selection are great, and shipping with Amazon is fast.
 We can create thousands of combinations customized to our children’s learning styles and abilities.

 Charter School Options–Charter schools compete to attract and retain students.
 Each year, the choices, funding and options seem to get better.
 Here are just a few examples: